 Seek Help from a Pennsylvania Nursing Home Abuse Attorney

 If you suspect your loved one is at risk of elder abuse or neglect, we urge you to take action by calling us.
 Not only is this unacceptable, but there are laws that can help us hold the abusers and the facility accountable.
 You’d be protecting your family member and other nursing home residents from falling victim again in the future.

 You do not need to prove that something is going wrong before calling our firm.
 Our Pennsylvania nursing home abuse lawyers can help you get to the bottom of what’s happening.
-Contact Ostroff Injury Law for a free, no-obligation consultation today.
+Contact Ostroff Godshall Injury and Accident Lawyers for a free, no-obligation consultation today.
 If you decide to retain our firm, we will not collect a fee unless we take legal action and win.